 We also know and work with some of the best experts in the business.
 We have accident re-constructionists, life care planners, vocational experts, and other experts who work with and for us.

 We practice in the following areas:

-Our attorneys provide legal services throughout Missouri, including the communities of Kansas City, St. Louis, St. Louis City, Springfield, Birmingham, Blue Springs, Claycomo, Gladstone, Grain Valley, Grandview, Houston Lake, Independence, Lake Waukomis, Lee's Summit, Liberty, North Kansas City, Oakview, Oakwood, Oakwood Park, Parkville, Platte City, Platte Woods, Pleasant Valley, Randolph, Raytown, Riverside, Smithville, Sugar Creek, Weatherby Lake, and Weston.
+Cady Law Firm provides legal services throughout Missouri, including the communities of Kansas City, St. Louis, St. Louis City, Springfield, Birmingham, Blue Springs, Claycomo, Gladstone, Grain Valley, Grandview, Houston Lake, Independence, Lake Waukomis, Lee's Summit, Liberty, North Kansas City, Oakview, Oakwood, Oakwood Park, Parkville, Platte City, Platte Woods, Pleasant Valley, Randolph, Raytown, Riverside, Smithville, Sugar Creek, Weatherby Lake, and Weston.
 We also provide legal services in Clay County, Platte County, Jackson County, St. Louis City, St. Louis County, St. Charles County, and Greene County.

 The choice of a lawyer is an important decision and should not be based solely upon advertisements.

 This site is designed for general information only.
 It should not be construed as formal legal advice or the formation of a lawyer/client relationship.